 Marie Sherwood, Msc, RPC. - Psychotherapist

-Marie specializes working with Anxious Adults, in addition to Child and Parent Therapy, and Psychometric Testing.
+In addition to being an experienced anxiety disorder psychotherapist, Marie has a special interest in working with Anxious Adults, Child and Parent Therapy, and Psychometric Testing.
 Marie speaks English and French.

 Marie specializes in the areas of: